Do Go On - 319 - Vincent Gigante, The Oddfather

 Yeah.

-And like I said, it's still called the Genovese crime family.
+and it was soon named after him, and like I said, it's still called the Genovese crime family.

-But again, the chin and his new boss's luck didn't last long.
+But again, the Chin and his new boss's luck didn't last long.

-A year later, Giganti was convicted along with his crime boss, Genovese, on federal
+A year later, Giganti was convicted along with his crime boss, Genovese, on federal charges of heroin trafficking.

 This time he listed his profession as the superintendent of a local building.